aiblocks/aiblocks-core/docs/software/commands.md

   you connect to the network after that it will catch up from scratch.
 * **new-hist <HISTORY-LABEL> ...**:  Initialize the named history archives HISTORY-LABEL.
-HISTORY-LABEL should be one of the history archives you have specified in the stellar-core.cfg.
-This will write a `.well-known/stellar-history.json` file in the archive root.
+HISTORY-LABEL should be one of the history archives you have specified in the aiblocks-core.cfg.
+This will write a `.well-known/aiblocks-history.json` file in the archive root.
 * **offline-info**: Returns an output similar to `--c info` for an offline instance
 * **print-xdr <FILE-NAME>**:  Pretty-print a binary file containing an XDR